glomex/vast-ima-player/docs/README.md

 });
 ~~~

+Further usage examples of the API can be found in the [end-to-end tests](https://github.com/glomex/vast-ima-player/blob/master/test/end-to-end-test.js#L77).

 ### IMA Resources

 These IMA documentation pages will probably be relevant when using VAST-IMA-Player because those APIs stayed the same: